reduct-game/sameer-commits/README.md

 -If you are defining an autograder, you need to add input and output fields to csv manually.
 Using autograder(i) requires at least *i* input-output pairs to be defined in CSV.

 #### When do you need to modify csv manually:
-* Adding modifiers such as __unlimited, __argumentAnnonated to the nodes has to be done manually
+* Adding modifiers such as __unlimited, __argumentAnnotated to the nodes has to be done manually
 * You need to define input and output lists manually in csv if you are using an autograder

 #### Downloading CSV